rubendg/uhc-js/index.md

 Haskell programs in the browser.
 Furthermore there is now no more reason for having to write the verbose language that is called JavaScript yourself.
 Hurray!

+Why do you want to write your web applications in Haskell?
+Simple, because you will have access to all goodies that Haskell has to offer, pureness, lazy evaluation, a compact syntax, an advanced type-system, and access to several existing libraries that include convenient to use parsers.
+Haskell offers you the ability to whip up your own (e)DSL with little effort including any binary operators you need.

 ## Resources
+For the more academically oriented reader we provide the following reading
+materials:

 * [Improving the UHC JavaScript Backend](http://www.norm2782.com/improving-uhc-js-report.pdf) - Jurriën Stutterheim
 * [Getting Rid of JavaScript with Haskell](http://alessandrovermeulen.me/2012/01/26/getting-rid-of-javascript-with-haskell) - Alessandro Vermeulen